 Contents

-selection of a font based on author‑specified font properties, available fonts,
+The selection based on author's font properties, available fonts, etc.

 See font matching algorithm

-Progressive rendering is a combination of download and one of the other methods which provides a temporary font (using name matching, intelligent matching, or synthesis) to allow content to be read while the requested font downloads.
-Once the requested font has been downloaded, it replaces the temporary font.
-Progressive rendering requires metric information about the font to avoid re-layout of the content when the requested font has been loaded and rendered which should be sufficiently verbose
+Progressive rendering provides a temporary font (using name matching, intelligent matching, or synthesis) to allow content to be read while the requested font downloads.
+Then it replaces the temporary font.
+Requires metric information about the font to avoid re-layout.

 The font description provides the bridge between an author's specification and the data needed to format text and to render the abstract glyphs to the characters map the actual scalable outlines or bitmaps.
 Fonts are referenced by style sheet properties.